-This bank has taken the eighth position as per the total assets owned banks in Austria.
+This bank has taken the eighth position as per the total assets owned by banks in Austria.
 Oberbank AG’s total assets are EUR 19.159 billion.
-This is one of the oldest banks of Austria.
+This is one of the oldest banks in Austria.
 It was founded in the year 1869.
-This bank has presence in all over Europe.
-They support the local customers of Austria, Germany, Hungary, Slovakia, and Czech Republic.
+This bank has a presence in all over Europe.
+They support the local customers of Austria, Germany, Hungary, Slovakia, and the Czech Republic.
 Oberbank AG is very careful about investing.
-They only invest when there is long term perspective and great returns.
+They only invest when there are long term perspective and great returns.
 The bank has employed over 2049 employees.

 #9.
 HYPO NOE Gruppe:

 HYPO NOE Gruppe is on the ninth position in the ranking of banks in Austria as per the total assets owned.
 This bank’s total assets are EUR 15.392 billion.
 This is again another oldest bank in Austria.
 It was founded in the year 1888.
 It was fully owned by the State of Lower, Austria.
 The motto of this bank is to ensure closeness to customers and maintaining sustainability in its approach.
 It has 27 branches in Vienna and Lower Austria.
 This bank specializes in public finance, real estate finance, corporate finance, project finance, and treasury services.

 This bank stands tenth in the ranking of top banks in Austria as per the total assets owned.
 The assets of Raiffeisen-Landesbank Steiermark are EUR 14.962 billion.
 It was founded in the year 1927.
 This bank has 9 branch offices in Graz and 1 in Frohnleiten.
 The primary focus of this bank is industrial, corporate, and large scale customers.
 The main markets of this bank are in Southern and Eastern Europe.
 Around 942 employees work here.

 We hope you liked this guide to top banks in Austria.
 If you are looking forward to making a career in Banking, then you can check out some of the awesome resources –